spieglt/FlyingCarpet/README.md

 + `go build -o flyingcarpet.exe`

+(Note: CLI version is not working on Windows due to needing to rewrite DLL embedding.
+Will be fixed soon.)

 # Restrictions:

 + 64-bit only.
 Supported Operating Systems: macOS 10.12+, Windows 7+, and Linux Mint 18.
 I only have access to so many laptops, so if you've tried on other platforms please let me know whether it worked.